Description

 OpenCVE Recommended Actions

-• Upgrade Linux kernel to a version that includes the igc driver fix
+• Update the Linux kernel to a version that incorporates the igc driver fix.

-• If an immediate kernel update is not possible, avoid shutting down XDP transmit timestamping applications while the network interface link is still active; otherwise, ensure proper cleanup before driver shutdown
+• If an immediate kernel update is not possible, avoid shutting down XDP transmit‑timestamping applications while the network interface link remains active; ensure proper cleanup before driver shutdown.

-• Monitor kernel logs for 'BUG: unable to handle page fault' messages that may indicate the bug is triggered
+• Monitor kernel logs for BUG messages such as "unable to handle page fault" that indicate the bug has been triggered.

 Tracking